csharrison/csharrison.github.io/_posts/2024-08-05-distributed-noise.markdown

 [^sense]: I believe the statement is true for non-integer $\Delta > 0$, but I don't quite have a proof yet.

 [^local]: This is a similar approach to the one we explored in the [previous post]({% post_url 2024-07-20-bounding-local-sensitivity %}) on privately bounding local sensitivity.

+[^todo]: This is kind of handwavy, so consider this a TODO to improve the proof :)